The Underestimated-Underpaid Caregiver

 Not only because of low wages but also because of the way that they are being treated.

-Caregivers and Certified Nurse Aides are exposed directly to the role of a License Nurse, Registered Nurse, Doctor, Psychologist, Social Worker and Physical Therapist.
+Professional Senior Caregivers and Certified Nurse Aides are exposed directly to the role of a Licensed Nurse, Registered Nurse, Doctor, Psychologist, Social Worker and Physical Therapist.
 If truth be told, Home Health Workers and Direct Caregivers can be all of the above wrapped up in one.

 They are one of the most important figures in the life of a Senior or person with a Disability when illness occurs and when they need minor or major assistance in their daily living, or just companionship.